Mara Ahmed

-Mara Ahmed is an interdisciplinary artist and filmmaker based on Long Island, New York.
+Mara Ahmed is an American interdisciplinary artist and filmmaker based on Long Island, New York, United States.
 Her production company is Neelum Films.

 Early life and education

 Mara Ahmed was born in Lahore, Pakistan.
 She has lived and been educated in Belgium, Pakistan and the United States.
 She has an MBA and a second master's degree in Economics.
 She worked in corporate finance before launching her career in film.

 Film career

 Ahmed's film training began at the Visual Studies Workshop and later continued at the Rochester Institute of Technology.
 She began to shoot her first documentary, The Muslims I Know, a response to the post-9/11 negative stereotyping of Muslims in mainstream media in 2006.
 The Muslims I Know premiered at the Dryden Theatre in 2008.

 Ahmed's second film, Pakistan One on One, a survey of public opinion in Pakistan about issues of interest to Americans, premiered in 2011 at the Little Theatre.
 Both her films were broadcast on PBS.

 A Thin Wall, Ahmed's third documentary, was released in 2015.
 It focused on personal stories from the Partition of India in 1947 and was shot on both sides of the border, in India and Pakistan.
 The film was written and directed by Ahmed and co-produced by Indian filmmaker Surbhi Dewan.

 A Thin Wall opened at the Bradford Literature Festival and was introduced by British poet John Siddique, whose work is featured in the film.

 Ahmed was interviewed about A Thin Wall on Voice of America and RCTV.

 She gave a Ted talk about the meaning of borders and nationalism, entitled The Edges that Blur, in 2017.

 That same year, Ahmed began work on a new documentary inspired by Claudia Rankine's book, Citizen: An American Lyric.
 The Injured Body: A Film about Racism in America will focus on micro-aggressions via interviews with a diverse group of women of color.

 In 2023, Ahmed was awarded a New York State Council on the Arts grant, through the Community Regrant Program administered by the Huntington Arts Council, for her art and film project Return to Sender: Women of Color in Colonial Postcards & the Politics of Representation.
 Ahmed's films can be found on Vimeo on Demand.